guchenghao/Notes-for-VR-Papers-and-HCI/supporting_group_discussion/related_works.md

 ## Investigation of Small Group Social Interactions Using Deep Visual Activity-Based Nonverbal Features

 * It is well known that, visual activity (VisualAct) is an important cue to identify social interactions in small groups [13, 47, 62].
 The most prominent way to represent VisualAct were in terms of head activity (**head motion**) e.g. in [2, 5, 6, 39, 45, 54], body activity (**body motion**).

   * Cigdem Beyan, Muhammad Shahid, and Vittorio Murino.
 2018.
 Investigation of Small Group Social Interactions Using Deep Visual Activity-Based Nonverbal Features.
 In Proceedings of the 26th ACM international conference on Multimedia (MM '18).
 Association for Computing Machinery, New York, NY, USA, 311–319. https://doi.org/10.1145/3240508.3240685

+## Unobtrusive Analysis of Group Interactions without Cameras

+* Factors including “group-think”, **fear of speaking**, unfocused discussion, and bias can affect the performance of a group meeting

+* In order to actively or passively facilitate group meetings, automatically analyzing group interaction patterns is critical.

+* manually coding such nonverbal behavior like location, gaze, gestures, head and body movements, posture, speaker segmentation, interruptions and so on, is **cumbersome, time-consuming and subjective**

+* While the system provides valuable information, the array of cords, memory cards, and external PCs is not really compact and the position of the sensors in the lines of sights of participants may **appear obtrusive to the participants**.

+  * Indrani Bhattacharya.
+2018.
+Unobtrusive Analysis of Group Interactions without Cameras.
+In Proceedings of the 20th ACM International Conference on Multimodal Interaction (ICMI '18).
+Association for Computing Machinery, New York, NY, USA, 501–505. https://doi.org/10.1145/3242969.3264973

+##